fuganater/Klipper/Resources/How to connect Raspberry Pi via Serial.md

 - Then Yes
 - Then go down to finish and reboot.

-4. Rebuild your Klipper MCU firmware, unselecting "Use USB for communication (instead of serial).
-Flash updated firmware to your board
+4. Rebuild your Klipper MCU firmware:
+- unselecting "Use USB for communication (instead of serial).
+- Flash updated firmware to your board

 5. Update your printer.cfg:
 - serial: /dev/ttyAMA0